autopkg/faumac-recipes/README.md

 # faumac-recipes

-Public AutoPkg recipes anyone can use.
+Public FAUmac AutoPkg recipes anyone can use.